 Tasks are the update jobs created by Drop Guard to process a single or a group of related updates, depending on the configuration.
-For performing updates, Drop Guard creates update tasks which can be processed manually (by executing them from the interface), or automatically as soon as the update is detected.
+For performing your desired update process, Drop Guard creates update tasks which can be processed manually (by executing them from the platform’s interface), or automatically as soon as the update is detected.

 Drop Guard created a task successfully but did not start to process it yet.